Guitar Practice Challenge 2025

 I have an early gig in Daytona today, so I only had time for a light technical routine.

-Scales and some improv – 11:25 AM- 12:00PM
+11:25 AM- 12:00PM

 So that’s the first 3 days of the 40 Day Guitar Practice Challenge.
 In the coming days and as time permits, I’ll add new routines and hopefully some video and more music downloads.
-Jump on the email list below to get involved in the challenge and get updates as they are added.
+If you want to share your progress clips with the group or edit your practice sessions for social media, you can easily trim video online with free tools to highlight your best moments.

 Until next time, happy practicing,